 HOW IT ALL BEGAN

-Our love of nature has been strong since we were kids, but our passion for restoring it on a residential level took off once we bought our home.
+Our love of nature has been strong since we were kids, but our passion for restoring it on a residential level took off when we bought our home.
 All of a sudden we owned a house and the land it sits on.

 watching our garden grow

 From that very first day we laid the seed for our native plants, we have found ourselves captivated by what nature can do all on its own.
 While we have been a helpful guide, our natural gardens have taken on a beautiful life of their own.
 We decide the borders of our gardens, where to cast the seeds and plant the trees, but ultimately the seeds will choose when and where to germinate and many factors go into where their plant successors will ultimately grow again and again, and again.
 Every year our seed bank grows and so does our love for our natural garden!
 We invite you to join in on the exciting journey!